grpc/proposal/A80-pid.md

   // Prevents corruption of PID controller's internal state, which could happen in the following cases:
 	// * If 2 updates are very close to each other in time, samplingInterval ~= 0 and signal ~= infinity.
 	// * If multiple updates happened during a single WeightUpdatePeriod, the actual weights are not applied,
-	// but PID controller keep growing the weight and it may easily pass the balancing point. if time.Since(lastApplied) < conf.WeightUpdatePeriod {
+	// but the PID controller keeps growing the weights and it may easily pass the balancing point. if time.Since(lastApplied) < conf.WeightUpdatePeriod {
 		return -1
 	}